-Minnesota is recognized as a local and national leader and a driving force behind the latest developments in literacy learning.
+Literacy Minnesota began in 1972 when a group of volunteers realized if one person taught someone to read, and that person taught someone to read, they could create a movement.
+Today, Literacy Minnesota is recognized as a local and national leader and a driving force behind the latest developments in literacy learning.
 We continue to build a movement of learners, educators, literacy advocates and organizations in pursuit of a world where life-changing learning is within everyone's reach.
-Our mission is to share the power of learning through education, community building and advocacy.
+Our mission is to connect people to transformative learning, spark innovation in literacy and mobilize change.
 Current programs and services: